ioerger/transit2/src/pytransit/doc/source/CGI.rst

 * control condition: The condition to to be considered the control for these set of experiments, as specificed in the "drug" column of the metadata file; typically an atc-induced (+ ATC) with 0 drug concentration condition.

-* sgRNA strengths file: A file that contains metadata for each sgRNA in the combined counts file, where the first column must be sgRNA id (as seen in the combined counts file) and the last column must be the strength measurement of the sgRNAs (in publication of this method, sgRNA strength is measurement as extrapolated LFCs calculated through a passaging experiment).
+* sgRNA info file: A file that contains metadata for each sgRNA in the combined counts file, where the columns are as specified above.

 * uninduced ATC file: A two column file of sgRNAs and their counts in uninduced ATC (no ATC) with 0 drug concentration. **If you do not have a file with uninduced counts, you can set the '-no_uninduced' flag**.
 If the **-no_uninduced** flag is set, then uninduced abundances are approximated from the standard coefficient of variation (SCV) across the induced counts.